Learn More About Hosting a Fellow

 Through the LFNC program, fellows will gain a new perspective and appreciation of local government, understand the most pressing issues facing our communities, establish relationships with partner universities and organizations, and gain opportunities to engage with a growing alumni network of similarly minded individuals.

-- Local government commits to participate in program
+- By February 19, 2021 Local government applies to participate in the program

-- Local government enters into contracts with SOG and fellow
+- By May 1, 2021 Local government enters into contracts with SOG and fellow

 Each host local government will commit to the following:

 - Enter into a single-year employment contract with each fellow.
 (The contract will be a 12-month fixed-term employment agreement.)

 - Amend the local government’s personnel policy to create a new class of employee – Temporary Exempt One-year Fellowship.

 - Identify specific projects and/or scope of work for fellow to perform during fellowship period.
 Include a mix of short- and long-term projects.